 So....all that said, subscribing is still crucial because it's how the podcast players and services determine what podcasts to recommend.
 To reach our audience, we need to be found.
-By subscribing to The Virtual CMO podcast, you help us boost our audience, and by doing so, the chances our podcast will be featured and found.
+By subscribing to The Virtual CMO podcast on your podcast player of choice, you help us boost our audience, and by doing so, the chances this podcast will be featured and found.
 Thank you in advance!

 Your Feedback Is Appreciated